-The Integrated Biomass Energy Center (IBEC) is the realization of a vision to integrate business, environment and economic benefits in rural areas.
-IBEC is a small scale combined heat and power plant which utilizes waste streams from small businesses co-located at a wood products campus.
-The result is a mutually-beneficial relationship which captures renewable energy while achieving nearly 100 percent feedstock stream utilization.
-With funding from federal, state, local and private sources, WR Community Solutions Inc. has provided a suite of project management services, including financial sourcing, technology identification and sourcing, and economic modeling.
+The Integrated Biomass Energy Center (IBEC) realizes a vision to integrate business, environment and economic benefits in rural areas.
+IBEC is a small scale plant that uses waste streams from nearby wood products businesses to produce heat and power.
+This mutually beneficial relationship captures renewable energy and utilizes nearly 100% of the feedstock stream.
+With funding from federal, state, local and private sources, WR Community Solutions Inc. has provided financial sourcing, technology identification/sourcing, and economic modeling to IBEC.

-Well-planned and appropriately scaled biomass systems can create economic drivers for forest restoration, forest health, fire mitigation and habitat improvement – plus water conservation in juniper zones.
-These projects create businesses and jobs important to rural economies while supporting supply and service sectors.
-Biomass heat and power capacity also provides a market and completes the utilization cycle for wood wastes from milling, firewood, slash piles, and other processes.
+Correctly managed, biomass produces fewer carbon emissions than fossil fuels.
+Furthermore, well-planned and appropriately scaled biomass systems promote forest restoration, forest health, fire mitigation and habitat improvement – plus water conservation in juniper zones.
+These projects create businesses and jobs.
+Using biomass for energy also provides a market for wood waste from milling, firewood, slash piles, and more.

 Because of improvements in technology, wood-fueled power and heat is an increasingly viable option for municipal buildings, schools, and businesses.
 In existing structures, boiler conversions to replace fossil fuels-based furnaces are well worth investigating.